Paleo Apple Pie Bars

 Adding the streusel topping over the apple slices.

-Step 5: Crumble the remaining 1/3 of the crust/streusel mixture over the top.
+Step 5: Crumble the remaining 1/3 of the crumble topping mixture over the top.
 Bake until the crust is golden brown, and the apple slices are tender and bubbling around the edges.

 FAQ’s

-McIntosh are my #1 pick for best flavor and texture.
-But the readily available Granny Smith are super tasty too.
+McIntosh is my #1 pick for best flavor and texture.
+But the readily available Granny Smith apples are super tasty too.
 Any baking apple works here like Braeburn or Honeycrisp as well.
-A baking apple is any apple that holds it’s texture when bakes.
-Apples like Gala turn into applesauce when baked.
+A baking apple is an apple that holds its texture when baked.
+Apples like Gala are not suitable and will turn into applesauce when baked.

 Can I make these Apple Pie Bars without almond flour?